 We just returned from a long weekend at the Sundance Film Festival in the snowy winter playground of Park City, Utah.
 Started as a mining town in the 1880′s, it’s now a world-class winter sports destination.
 Kent was there for a conference and I got to tag along.
 One day the company let everyone out of the conference to go have some fun in the snow.
 After a morning of snowshoeing and dog sledding (and of course, playing with the dogs), we had a warming lunch of hearty chili before heading out snowmobiling.

-Back home, making a pot of my vegetarian chili sounded good and reminded me of your fun weekend.
-Filled with colorful vegetables, aromatic garlic and onions, tender beans, herbs and smoked spices you won’t miss the meat.
+Back home, making a pot of my vegetarian chili reminded me of this fun weekend.
+Filled with colorful vegetables, aromatic garlic and onions, tender beans, herbs and smoked spices, you won’t miss the meat.
 One of my clients requests this recipe practically every time I cook for them.

-Between tickets to one of the hot films, discovering a gem of an olive oil shop (Mountain Olive Oil), sparkling snow and invigorating mountain air we had a great weekend.
+Between tickets to one of the hot films, discovering a gem of an olive oil shop (Mountain Town Olive Oil), sparkling snow and invigorating mountain air we had a great weekend.
 I’ll leave out the part where I flipped my snowmobile and ended up on crutches.
-So much for my X Games aspirations!

 A Note on Spices